BeehiveForum/BeehiveForum/docs/readme.txt

 No direct route exists for 0.1 or 0.2 to be upgraded to 0.4.
 To upgrade either of these versions to 0.4 you will need to run the relevant schema files in order.

-For example if you are using BeehiveForum 0.1 you will need to run:
+For example if you are using Beehive Forum 0.1 you will need to run:

 upgrade-01-to-02.sql followed by..
 upgrade-02-to-03.sql followed by..